Creating Resilient Cities

 - Participants are international students and Dutch students in their 4th year.

 The minor starts with a broad theoretical base on resilience in which students will be offered theory on the resilience framework of the Rockefeller foundation and the resilience strategy of the city of Rotterdam.
-They will be introduced to multiple theories on resilience and resilient cities, such as Jabereen.
-They will search for alternative theories and narrow them down to what is applicable to their own research project.
+They will be introduced to multiple theories on resilience and resilient cities will search for alternative theories and narrow them down to what is applicable to their own research project.

 Students will debate about resilience and write a position paper

 The applied research project is the heart of the minor and runs throughout the semester.
-Students will work with a client on a resilience issue in Rotterdam.
-The exact research question will be formulated by the students themselves, after consultation with the client and the lecturer, and must have a clear connection to the student’s expertise as well as being linked to the resilience framework.
+Students will work a resilience issue in Rotterdam.
+The exact research question will be formulated by the students themselves, after consultation with lecturers in both cities, and must have a clear connection to the student’s expertise as well as being linked to the resilience framework.

 Different research issues will have a different accents so students can use their own professional focus.
 After working on a project in Rotterdam the students will work with one of the partner cities in the 100 resilient cities network on a project with a similar topic.
 The research in the partner city will take place on site in the shape of a two week pressure cooker.
 Students will compare both cases and thus generate knowledge within the network of 100 resilient cities.